Courtney Clark

 Courtney Clark helps teams adapt to change, embrace resilience and achieve more.

 In her twenties, Courtney Clark was “the luckiest unlucky person in the world.”
-She survived both cancer and a brain aneurysm and then went on to build two successful businesses and to write two books—The Giving Prescription and The Successful Struggle: Powerful Techniques to Achieve Accelerated Resilience.
+She survived both cancer and a brain aneurysm and then went on to build two successful businesses and to write three books—The Giving Prescription, The Successful Struggle: Powerful Techniques to Achieve Accelerated Resilience and her most recent ReVisionary Thinking.
 Her work has appeared in multiple publications, including Forbes, Psychology Today, USA Today, and the Chicago Tribune.

 As a resilience and change management expert, Courtney works with organizations to help teams succeed in the face of stress and change without burning out, lashing out or giving up.
 Her trademarked approach to “accelerated resilience” gives audiences quick, proven methods—informed by research and her own lived experience—to adapt faster and achieve more.
 Using her own approach to content-based motivation, Courtney blends stories, research, humor, and dynamic audience interactions to motivate teams, and her resilience work has been called “practical,” “powerful” and “empowering” by industry leaders at organizations such as P&G, Google, Dell, Humana, Cisco and Cardinal Health.